 The CCAIR Plan was created in response to the COVID-19 pandemic.
-CCAIR sites will serve as temporary, emergency childcare facilities during this crisis period for families that include but are not limited to first responders, emergency personnel, emergency support personnel, essential government personnel, and health care professionals responding to public need who cannot isolate at home.
+CCAIR sites will serve as temporary, emergency childcare facilities during this crisis period for families that include but are not limited to first responders, emergency personnel, emergency support personnel, essential government personnel, and health care professionals responding to public need who cannot isolate at home as defined by Exec.
+Order No. 1463.
 CCAIR sites are designed for quick set up and break down.
 These sites are not intended to last for extended periods of time; therefore, these sites will not meet all requirements of the Mississippi State Department of Health Regulations Governing Licensure of Child Care Facilities.
 However, CCAIR sites will be required to meet basic health and safety requirements as outlined in this manual.